 - The judge will then either decide your case on the spot, or "reserve" which means the judge will decide the case later and send a written decision to you.
 The decision is different from a formal court order.
 If you need a formal court order, that is another process... which can the topic of another post.
 Or you read about it in the book that I mentioned above.

 - If the judge decides against you, or decides the motion could have waited until after a case conference, then the judge will likely order you to pay the legal fees and other costs of the other party.
 This is where not using a lawyer can really cost you.
 If you do not get your own lawyer, you can end up paying the cost of your ex-spouse's lawyer if you lose.
 All the court forms are found here: http://www.ontariocourtforms.on.ca/english/family.
 Also, I did not quote the precise rules that set out all of the above, but you can find the Family Law Rules here: http://www.e-laws.gov.on.ca/html/regs/english/elaws_regs_990114_e.htm .

 Again, the process for bringing an urgent motion is a complicated one, and you have to tell the judge the right things.
-So, you should consult a good divorce lawyer, and get a copy of this $20 book on Ontario family law that covers all of this in more detail.
+So, you should consult a good divorce lawyer, and get a copy of this paperback book on Ontario family law or the $9.99 Kindle eBook edition, that cover all of this in more detail.

 You can also use the form below to comment on this page.
 If you found the page helpful, please share it on your social network using the buttons at the bottom of the page.